 Aerospace Engineering

-You only need an associate degree for an entry level position in aerospace engineering technology, or as an operations tech.
+You only need an associate degree for an entry-level position in aerospace engineering technology or as an operations tech.
 Aerospace engineering technicians work alongside aerospace engineers to help build testing facilities for aircraft systems.
-While in high school, it would be best to focus your studies in math, science, drafting, and computer skills.
+While in high school, it would be best to focus your studies on math, science, drafting, and computer skills.

 Architectural Engineering